cdrit/acksii-status/README.md

 This is a very rudimentary module I made using Grok to just replace the default status effects to the ones in the ACKS II system.
 It's very self-explanatory.
 Dependency is for the icons.
+It's probably best to just download the main branch instead of going through releases because I don't know how github works.